fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/MS1/research/02a_Cartesian_Trajectories_API_Review_WG.md

  * Trajectory points defined by pose, twist and posture (joint configuration of joints defined in `posture_joint_names`, It is undecided where the `posture` should go.
 Into the trajectory points or as a separate field.)
- * Contains path and goal tolerances
+ * Contains path and goal tolerances in
+   * absolute position distance
+   * absolute rotation angular error
+   * absolute linear velocity
+   * absolute angular velocity
  * `queue` field which is not really clear how it should be used

 ## Features required from hardware / driver